How to reduce income tax in the UK using tax-efficient investments

 6. Small Self-Administered Schemes (SSASs)

-A Small Self-Administered Scheme (SSAS) is a type of UK-based occupational pension scheme that allows a company or a group of individuals to set up a private pension plan for their employees or members, and offers the benefit of a number of tax advantages.
+A Small Self-Administered Scheme (SSAS) is a type of UK-based occupational pension scheme that allows a company or a group of individuals to set up a private pension plan for their employees or members and offers the benefit of a number of tax advantages.
+Often, SSASs provide flexibility similar to salary sacrifice measures for pension contributions, contributing to reduced taxable income.

 A SSAS can have up to 11 members, and all members must be trustees of the scheme.
 This means that each member has a say in the investment decisions made by the SSAS and is responsible for ensuring that the scheme is managed in accordance with the legal requirements.